 Under the ELD mandate, all commercial trucks covered by the law are now required to have an electronic logging device (ELD) on board.
 You may have mixed feelings about the new ELD standards, but the truth is that auditing your drivers’ logbook with electronic records is easier than ever before.
 With our FMCSA-compliant ELD and electronic logbook app, you can easily review your digital driver logs, add in any missing log events, check on- and off-duty notes and ensure that daily logs are certified, all in one convenient application.

-We’ve baseed our plug-and-play ELD system on the traditional paper logbook drivers know.
-This reduces the risk of driver log errors that could impact your trucking business.
-The electronic logging device is also set up to sync with the vehicle engine and automatically record data related to driving activity.
+We based our plug-and-play ELD system on the traditional paper logbook.
+The electronic logging device is set up to sync with the vehicle engine and automatically record data related to driving activity.
 This helps ensure that driver logs are accurate, which is always a concern with paper logbooks.
 Electronic driver logs means drivers can’t miscalculate their hours of service (HOS) or feel pressure to manipulate their logbook.

 Owner-operators must guarantee the accuracy of all driver logs.
 With our fully compliant ELD system from Trucking Office, you can quickly and easily ensure compliance with DOT regulations.
 This prevents penalizations or a shut down by the FMCSA.